mathewar/dailycheckin/README.md

 **Email to Podcast** is a Google Apps Script that automates your daily email digest by:
 - Fetching unread emails from your Gmail inbox from the previous day
-- Using OpenAI's GPT-4 to create a concise, engaging summary
+- Using Google's Gemini AI to create a concise, engaging summary
 - Converting the summary to high-quality speech using ElevenLabs
 - Emailing you the podcast as an audio attachment